froala/nova-froala-field/README.md

 #### Filenames Preservation

-By default generates a unique ID to serve as the file name according to `store` [method specification](https://laravel.com/docs/master/filesystem#file-uploads).
+A unique ID is generated by default to serve as the file name according to `store` [method specification](https://laravel.com/docs/master/filesystem#file-uploads).
 If you want to preserve original client filenames for uploaded attachments, change `preserve_file_names` option in config file to `true`.

 ```php